CyberFlameGO/svnpython/Doc/library/multiprocessing.rst

          cause other processes to deadlock.

    Note that the :meth:`start`, :meth:`join`, :meth:`is_alive` and
-   :attr:`exit_code` methods should only be called by the process that created the process object.
+   :meth:`get_exit_code` methods should only be called by the process that created the process object.

    Example usage of some of the methods of :class:`Process`::